aaryaman11/ntoolsbrowser.github.io/README.md

 ## 6. Acknowledgements

-Special thank you to [Jingyun Chen](https://med.nyu.edu/faculty/jingyun-chen), [Daniel Friedman](https://nyulangone.org/doctors/1407900152/daniel-friedman), and [Daniel Haehn](https://danielhaehn.com/)!
+Special thank you to [Jingyun "Josh" Chen](https://med.nyu.edu/faculty/jingyun-chen), [Daniel Friedman](https://nyulangone.org/doctors/1407900152/daniel-friedman), and [Daniel Haehn](https://danielhaehn.com/)!
 This project could would not have been successful without your support.